J1NGCH00/computing-work/teachers-day/Ms Poh.md

     as lesson goes, your high pitched voice reverberated through the air. maybe our ears will get used to it one day. and it also removes our sleepiness.
+    You try very hard trying to teach us and help us get good results I apologise beforehand if it disappoints you too much.